 Make sure you’re aware of diploma and transcript translation requirements for visas and international students for any institutions where you’re applying to study.

-While it may be tempting to translate your documents yourself if you’re proficient in both languages, this is never the safest choice.
+While it may be tempting to translate your documents yourself or have a bilingual friend help, this is never the safest choice.
 Your transcripts and diplomas could determine a large part of your future and you won’t want to leave something so important to chance.

-A professional translation service will have a reliable staff with extensive knowledge of academic terminology and will be able to give your translation the attention and care it deserves.
-You can rest easy knowing your documents are in the right hands!
+A professional translation service like ULS will have a reliable staff with extensive knowledge of academic terminology and will be able to give your translation the attention and care it deserves.